 Pet Dentistry in Rancho Murieta, CA

-Our team combines advanced dental expertise with compassionate care in a stress-free environment – making every visit a positive experience for your beloved companion.
+Our team combines advanced veterinary dentistry expertise with compassionate care in a stress-free environment – making every visit a positive experience for your beloved companion.

 Did you know that most dogs and cats already show signs of periodontal disease by age three?
 This silent condition not only affects your pet’s mouth but can lead to serious health problems throughout their body.
 Left untreated, dental disease allows bacteria to enter the bloodstream, potentially damaging vital organs like the heart, liver, and kidneys—all while your pet suffers in silence since animals instinctively hide their pain.

-At Murieta Pet Hospital, we understand the importance of pets’ dental health for their overall well-being.
+At Murieta Pet Hospital, we understand the importance of pets’ dental health for their overall well-being and pet’s health.
 Our comprehensive dental services help prevent and treat dental disease, ensuring your furry family member enjoys a healthier, more comfortable life.
 As a family-owned practice right here in Rancho Murieta, we treat your pets like our own family members, which is why we’re passionate about keeping those sweet smiles healthy and pain-free.
-From routine cleanings to advanced care, our skilled veterinary team provides the dental care your pet needs in a comfortable, stress-free environment.
+From routine cleanings to advanced care, including specialized procedures like jaw fracture repair surgeries, our skilled veterinary team provides the dental treatment your pet needs in a comfortable, stress-free environment.

 vet examining a cat